What are masks?

 What rights are involved here?

 Under the UNCRC you have the rights to health and to survival.
-That’s why your school or college is working on ways to keep everyone safe from the spread of infection.
+That’s why we’re taking steps to keep everyone safe from the spread of infection.

 You also have the right to be treated fairly and supported if you have a disability.
 That’s why you cannot be made to wear a mask if your health or disability means you can’t.

 You have a right to privacy.
-You don’t have to tell other people in school why you’re not wearing a mask once you’ve agreed this with your school or college.
+You don’t have to tell other people why you’re not wearing a mask.

 You have the right to be safe.
 As well as keeping safe from the virus, you also should be safe from people teasing or bullying you for any reason.
 No-one should be bullied if they don’t wear a mask.
 No-one should be bullied for the type of mask they wear.
 Please let someone know if this happens so they can protect you.